Camethster/CSE310_Spring/ML projects/eBayListingOptimization.md

     <dd>A random column.
 Probably some number it has on the side of the sheet</dd>
 </dl>

-There are several problems here when we clean data for a machine.
-While some of these are for optimization others are necessary for the machine to learn and provide a reasonable inference.
+## Shape

+Using what we know from the data we are using their are 24 columns and 1560 rows in the data.
+For training data this is a pretty small dataset.
+Most AI have closer to 10,000 or 100,000 rows.

+We used random sampling to increase our AI's ability to learn.
+Instead of the orginal 1560 rows there are going to be over 200,000 rows to work with.
+This is done by copying samples from the previous data set at random to increase the amount of training data to learn from.

-# Nulls
+## Nulls
 There are a few ways to handle nulls.
 The article ["A Comprehensive Guide to Data Preprocessing"](https://neptune.ai/blog/data-preprocessing-guide) by Samadrita Ghosh published January 27th of 2023 goes into great detail about the ways we can clean data for the machine.

-# Scaling

-# Handling Outliers
+We are going to do removal because there are only 35 rows that contain dangerous nulls.

+Handling Outliers will also be taken care by removing nulls.
+Most of the outliers in this dataset are outliers because they have null values.
+Those with nulls are going to be removed.
+Imputing values would cause more harm than good in the model.

-# Encoding
+## Encoding

+The only encoding needed for this project is going to be for the column "Current promoted listing status" whose values are logistical instead of numerical.
+The other columns that had potential are going to be removed in dimesionality reduction.

+The one-hot encoding method is going to be used here.
+This method makes a unique column where a boolean which is a true or false denoted by a 1 for true or a 0 for false.
+This makes the column numeric instead of a column with text.

-# Dimensionality Reduction (Making Our Dataset Smaller)
+## Dimensionality Reduction (Making Our Dataset Smaller)
-## This can also be called Feature Selection
+### This can also be called Feature Selection

-Using what we know from the data we are using the
+# Model Selection

+# Performance

 # Video